 In addition to taking your drugs as prescribed, things like eating a healthy diet, exercising, seeing your primary care provider for preventive health care, and managing cardiovascular factors like diabetes or obesity can help you live well with PV.

 Having multiple PV treatment options available is an advantage, but it sometimes can be overwhelming to navigate all of them.
 Asking the right questions so you can understand why your care team recommends a specific drug over another, for example, is an empowering way to take part in your care.

 If you’re not sure where to start the conversation, this doctor discussion guide can help.
 Download it for a refresher on PV-related vocabulary and use the commonly asked questions to learn as much as you can about living with polycythemia vera.

 PV symptoms result primarily from an elevated red blood cell count.
 That said, a high number of platelets and white blood cells also play a role in certain symptoms and complications.

-It’s important to note that the course of PV is quite variable, meaning some people have a mild disease with few symptoms whereas others have a more severe, debilitating disease.
-Those with few symptoms of PV are often only diagnosed incidentally after a routine medical visit.
+It’s important to note that the course of PV is variable, meaning some people have a mild disease with few symptoms, while others have a more severe, debilitating disease.
+Those with few symptoms of PV are often only diagnosed incidentally, after a routine medical visit.